olivetreesb/olivetreesb/index.md

 ## How do I use it?

 We have curated a few **[introductory resources](#introductory-resources-palestine-101)** below that are a great place to start.
-If you would like to go further, we also maintain an ever expanding shared **[database](#full-database)** of articles, news stories, social media posts, and links to projects of different kinds, which you can access here too.
+If you would like to go beyond this, we also maintain an ever expanding shared database of **[further resources](#further-resources)**: books, articles, news stories, social media posts, and links to projects of different kinds, which you can access here too.

 ## How can I contribute?
-Please join us in archiving the events, teach-ins, and SJP activities we support by [**filling out this form**](https://docs.google.com/forms/d/e/1FAIpQLScVn7mlhGwQKr48etRbG_0kOLf3RK_-kUMjbYWUa_l8abkaFQ/viewform) to help us document ourselves throughout these urgent and unprecedented times.
+- Do you have images, videos, posters, stories, memories or other materials from the events, teach-ins, and SJP activities we support that you would like to share with us?
+Please join us in archiving them by [**filling out this form**](https://docs.google.com/forms/d/e/1FAIpQLScVn7mlhGwQKr48etRbG_0kOLf3RK_-kUMjbYWUa_l8abkaFQ/viewform).
+Together we can document ourselves throughout these urgent and unprecedented times.

 {% include squiggly-line.html %}